History of Tommy Fleetwood in Timeline

 November 2019: Nedbank Golf Challenge Win

-October 2020: Playoff loss at Scottish Open
+October 2020: Playoff Loss at the Scottish Open

-In October 2020, Tommy Fleetwood lost in a playoff to Aaron Rai at the Aberdeen Standard Investments Scottish Open after missing a par putt.
+In October 2020, Tommy Fleetwood lost in a playoff to Aaron Rai at the Aberdeen Standard Investments Scottish Open after missing a short par putt.

 September 2021: Ryder Cup Appearance